-As Jesus talked with His disciples the night before He died on the cross (John 13–16), He not only spoke to them about Himself and the events coming on the heels of that evening, but He spoke of their lives together and the suffering they would face as His disciples.
+As Jesus talked with His disciples the night before He died on the cross (John 13–16), He not only spoke to them about Himself and the events that would follow on the heels of that evening, but He also spoke of their lives together and the suffering they would face as His disciples.
 He reassured them of His continuing presence and care even as He told them what the world would do to them because they were His.

-But before he even said anything about how they were to live with each other, He began by washing their feet, doing the work of a slave.
+But before He said anything about how they were to live with each other, He began by washing their feet, doing the work of a slave.

-Through His example the Lord Jesus made clear to the disciples the humility of service they were to live out amongst each other; He then explained His actions with His words.
+Through His example the Lord Jesus made clear to the disciples the service and humility they were to live out amongst each other.
+He then explained His actions with His words.

-As He talked with them, Jesus repeated His new command, setting His example as the standard for their love for each other.
+As He continued speaking to them, that evening Jesus repeated His new command, setting Himself again as the example.

 That same evening He would pray:

-In “The Mark of a Christian” I tell the story of how a kind and loving sister in Christ gave me the fish pendant in the above photo.
-I also write about the sad reality of those times when Christian love is as broken and cracked as the ἰχθύς wheel symbol on the left.
+In “The Mark of a Christian” I tell the story of how a kind and loving sister in Christ gave me the fish pendant in the photo above.
+I also wrote about the sad reality of those times when Christian love is as broken and cracked as the ἰχθύς wheel symbol on the left.
 You would think that the command Jesus gave the night before He died would be taken soberly and seriously by His disciples and obeyed.
 Alas, it is not.

-We have lived in different cities and in very different regions, but everywhere we have too often seen church after church marred by a lack of service—remember that Jesus did the service of a slave—and a lack of love: unkindness, jealousy, arrogance, coldness, and apathy to the needs of others.
+We have lived in different cities and in very different regions, but everywhere we’ve lived too often we’ve seen churches marred by a lack of service—remember that Jesus did the service of a slave—and a lack of love: unkindness, jealousy, arrogance, coldness, and apathy to the needs of others.
 Not just the people, but the leaders within the Christian church have had the same ideas about being great and being first that the disciples had when they squabbled about prestige and power in the kingdom of God.
 Rather than take the Scripture seriously about how to live and care for one another, far too many in the church draw their template from the surrounding culture.
-The ironic thing is that some within the business community recognize the importance of authenticity, generosity, and kindness, while Christians seem to have never heard of them, much less be on terms with the fruit of the Spirit.
-We should not be churches rife with favoritism who say ‘be warm, be filled’, but too often we are.
+The ironic thing is that some within the business community recognize the importance of authenticity, generosity, and kindness, while Christians seem to have forgotten to live in love with each other.
+We should not be churches rife with favoritism who say ‘be warm, be filled’, to brothers and sisters in Christ, but too often we are.